drklee3/picatch/README.md

 ## client

-* todo but probably React
+* todo but probably React.. and maybe Gatsby?

 ## TODO / Features